Articles, FAQs, and requesting support: www.adyen.help

 Optional.
 Add one or more stores to your merchant accounts.

-It will take at least four business days before your terminals arrive.
+It usually takes around four business days before your terminals arrive.

 Set up your terminals to operate as standalone terminals.